 Thanks for visiting this site.
-Although it is in the process of development you can read about its purposes below.
+Although it is in the process of development, especially the ‘Contents’ section, you can read about its purposes below.
 You can also view the “The Good News” page to read and hear the gospel as the good news that it is.
-There are also “Open Letters” that may be of interest.
+There are also “Open Letters” and other sections that may be of interest.

 Please come back again soon!

 The first is to tell readers about the “good news” of salvation in Jesus Christ.
 The New Testament Greek word euangelion means “good news.”
 It is the meaning behind our English word gospel.
 The content and nature of the gospel message is good news.
 You can read about it here.

 The second purpose is to defend the gospel as the “good news.”
 The site’s name, “goodnewsapologetics,” links “good news” with the word “apologetics” which is from the Greek apologia meaning to present a reasoned defense of a position.
 Thus, this site strives to provide a reasoned defense of the gospel message as the “good news” that it is.

 Defend it against what, you ask?
 There are many philosophies, religions and worldviews that mitigate against the Christian gospel, but this site will focus on the soteriological and theological differences between the Calvinist and non-Calvinist interpretations of the Scriptures.

 I submit that these Calvinist and non-Calvinist interpretations present two mutually exclusive soteriologies that entail two mutually exclusive gospel messages.
 As such, they both cannot be the truth of Scripture or the gospel.
 They are very different soteriologies with very different implications as to whether or not the content of the gospel message remains “good news.”